ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 There are various ways to use external plugins.
 Here is a list of them:

 - **Local UMD Plugins:** Dynamically import local UMD modules using the `import()` syntax.
-- **Local External Imports:** Load external plugins locally using additional bundler configurations (e.g., Vite).
+- **Local External Imports:** Load external plugins locally using additional bundler configurations (such as Vite).
 - **CDN 3rd Party Plugins:** Load JavaScript and CSS files from a CDN by specifying the URLs.
-- **Verbose Configuration:** Advanced plugin loading with options to specify both script and stylesheet URLs, along with an optional `checkPluginLoaded` function to verify the plugin has been correctly loaded into the global scope.
+- **Verbose Configuration:** Advanced plugin loading with options to specify both script and style sheet URLs, along with an optional `checkPluginLoaded` function to verify the plugin has been correctly loaded into the global scope.

 Here is an example: